Window Replacement Help - Pittsburgh

 Re: Window Replacement Help - Pittsburgh

 Considering the triple pane Polaris comes out to the same price as the Signature, what makes the Signature "outlandishly" cheap?
-Not sure if it's just a marketing ploy, but per a magazine coupon, $100 per window was taken off, and then an additional 10 and 5%.i also think polaris is an above average window. the first price is outlandishly cheap and to me thats a big red flag.
+Not sure if it's just a marketing ploy, but per a magazine coupon, $100 per window was taken off, and then an additional 10 and 5%.

 As well, anything you can tell me about the quality of the Signature windows?
 I haven't been able to find much as far as reviews go online.